oppr/kiro_fractions/README.md

 # Woodworking Calculator

-A React Native application for adding and subtracting fractional length measurements, designed specifically for woodworking projects.
+A React web application for adding and subtracting fractional length measurements, designed specifically for woodworking projects.

 ## Features